pbloem/peterbloem.nl/blog/pca-2.md

 Since the assumptions behind our transformation from decorrelated data to the observed data are mostly correct, finding this transformation, and inverting it retrieves the latent dimensions.
 The greater the variance along a latent dimension, the more variance that particular "choice" added to the the data.
 The choice of the subject's age adds more variance than the lighting, and the lighting adds more variance than the gender.

 The heart of the method is the spectral theorem.
 Without the decomposition $\bc{\S} = \rc{\P}\bc{\D}\rc{\P}^T$, none of this would work.
-Proving that such a decomposition always exists for a symmetric matrix, and that every matrix for which the decomposition exists is symmetric, is not very difficult, but it takes a lot more background than we had room for here: they include matrix determinants, the characteristic polynomial and complex numbers.
+Proving that such a decomposition always exists for a symmetric matrix, and that every matrix for which the decomposition exists is symmetric, is not very difficult, but it takes a lot more background than we had room for here: this includes matrix determinants, the characteristic polynomial and complex numbers.
 In the next part, we will go over all these subjects carefully, building our intuition for them, and finish by thoroughly proving the spectral theorem.

 Finally, you may wonder if any of these new insights help us in computing the principal component analysis.
 The answer is yes, the eigendecomposition $\bc{\S} = \rc{\P}\bc{\D}\rc{\P}^T$ can be computed efficiently, and any linear algebra package allows you to do so.
 This gives you the principal components $\rc{\P}$, and the rest is just matrix multiplication.

-The eigendecomposition is certainly faster and more reliable than the projected gradient descent we've used so far, but is can still be a little numerically unstable.
+The eigendecomposition is certainly faster and more reliable than the projected gradient descent we've used so far, but it can still be a little numerically unstable.
 In practice, PCA is almost always computed by **singular value decomposition** (SVD).
 The SVD is such a massively useful method that it's worth looking at in more detail.
 It's inspired very much by everything we've set out above, but its practical applications reach far beyond just the computation of principal components.
 We'll develop the SVD in the last part of the series, finishing up with a complete view of PCA, down to the theorem at its heart and the standard way of implementing it.

 ## Appendix